lean-dojo/LeanDojo/docs/source/getting-started.rst

 ***********************

 LeanDojo can also be used for programmatic interaction with Lean.
 Below we prove the :code:`hello_world` theorem in the previous example.
-Note that the `lean-example <https://github.com/yangky11/lean-example>`_ repo has to be traced before interacting with any theorem in it.
+The `lean-example <https://github.com/yangky11/lean-example>`_ repo has to be traced before interacting with any theorem in it.
 So the code below will first take some time to trace the repo if you haven't followed the steps in :ref:`extracting-data-from-lean3`.
 The tracing has to be done only once, and the traced repo will be cached for future use.
 Some repos do not need to be traced locally and